sydneyetran/COCVAC_code/README.md

 ### Folder Storage

 Once the Excel Workbook with a day's 911 call data is created, it is added to a folder for 911 call data.
 This folder is stores Excel Worksheets.
 A new workbook is stored for each day of 911 call data.
+This folder will then be used for other parts of our project and the folder's contents will be loaded into Power BI.